Ken Paxton Wins Texas GOP Senate Primary, Faces Talarico in General Election

 Key Facts

-- Ken Paxton, backed by President Donald Trump, won the Republican primary for U.S. Senate in Texas this week.
+- Ken Paxton, backed by President Donald Trump, won the Republican primary for U.S. Senate in Texas.

 - Paxton's political career has included both election victories and a series of scandals.

-- Reports indicate Republican strategists are concerned about fundraising challenges after Paxton's win.
+- Republicans are reportedly concerned about fundraising challenges in Texas following Paxton's win.

 What Happened